/ #events

 Fireworks in the Ottawa night sky.
 Photo by Jamie McCaffrey, from the OttawaStart Flickr pool

-Saturday, July 1, 2023 is Canada Day.
+Saturday, July 1, 2024 is Canada Day.
 Most businesses and offices are closed, and just about all government services are shut down.
-Because Canada Day this year falls on a Saturday, some people have Monday off.

 For additions or corrections to this list, please contact us.